lzrscg/gospel/README.md

   * An enterprise is constantly creating internal content, but wasting valuable opportunities to use it for content marketing due to unnecessary confidentiality.
 * **The potentional to attain "workforce autoscaling"; by simply paying more, a workforce can be blitzscaled with few bottlenecks.**

-## The playbook
+## 2. The playbook

-This playbook is for tech company operators.
+This playbook is for **software company** operators.
 It expores specific considations that must be taken into account when enacting the three tenets.

-### Levels of contribution
+### 2.1 Levels of contribution
-Permissionless contributions come in at least three levels.
 1. **Task delegation**
     * A contributor completes a task according to its specification.
-    * _Example:_ adding a well-specified feature to an app.
+    * _Example:_ coding a well-specified feature for an app.
 2. **(Technical) product management**
-    * A contributor specifies a task guided by a strategy.
+    * A contributor specifies a task that must be completed to acheive a strategic goal.
-    * _Example:_ designing the specification for the feature mentioned above.
+    * _Example:_ designing the specification for the feature mentioned above in accordance with the roadmap.
 3. **Strategy**
-    * A contributor lays out the direction that guides another strategy or the specification of a task.
-This can be at an arbitrarily high level.
-There can be a strategy that guides a sub-strategy that inspires a feature specification.
+    * A contributor lays out, at a high level, what the company ought to do.
     * _Example:_ creating the roadmap that indicates the need for the feature specification mentioned above.

 As the levels increase, the operator's mindset must change from that of a bureaucratic manager to that of an asset allocator.
 The operator has capital to spend and must invest in a portfolio of features and strategies, each with their own execution risk.

-This playbook is built from real experience, therefore it primarily discusses level 1 contributions.
-However, one goal of GOSPEL is to explore these higher-order contributions.
+This playbook is built from real experience and not theory. **Due to the experience of the author(s), it only discusses level 1 contributions.** However, GOSPEL believes higher-level contributions are possible and has a mandate to explore them further.
 If you have experience with this, please consider contributing your findings.

-### Decide and commit
-The operator enacting this playbook is a pioneer.
+### 2.2 Checklist
+- [ ] **Decide** - is this right for the enterprise?
+If so, is there any information that cannot be shared publicly?
+Exclude such information when executing the steps below.
+- [ ] **Commit** - make a pledge to work in an open manner for a meaningful period of time.
+Contributors will have to learn about your business and existing technology before adding value.
+Therefore, it is important for them to know that this upfront investment will be useful into the foreseeable future.
+- [ ] **Open the source code** - put code in a public version controlled repository system that allows for third-party contributions, such as Github.
+Put upcoming features and bug fixes in a public issue tracker so contributors can know what to build.
+See section 2.3 for more implementation details.
+- [ ] **Open the business** - make internal communications, strategy documents, industry research, the internal knowledge base, roadmap etc. public.
+Operate in the open by publicizing what feature will be worked on next and then show that work being completed in the open source repository.
+- [ ] **Set contribution guidelines** - clearly define best practices.
+If appropriate: require linting, code formatting, and full unit test coverage.
+Prefer correctness over individual developer speed (i.e. consider statically typed over dynamically typed lanugages).
+The project's development speed will increase by decreasing coordination overhead instead of the speeding up individual contributors.
+Optimze for easy code reviews, not easy contributions.
+- [ ] **Set bounties** - set a value that each upcoming task is worth.
+Aim for compensation parity with salaried employees.
+If it would take a salaried employee approximately 1 week full time at $10k per month, pay $2.5k.
+Operate in good faith, but reject bad submissions and hold contributors to a high standard in accordance with contribution guidelines.
+- [ ] **Drive traffic** - while developing in public, try to bring new developers into the fold.
+Use the transparency of the enterprise for content marketing and build trust with a community of fans who know the mission (because it is public) and want to be a part of it.
+Entice them with fair compensation for their labor.
+There are also several bug bounty listing websites that can generate inbound traffic.
+- [ ] **Retain great contributors** - if a contributor impresses you, put them on payroll as a remote, salaried employee.